ChrisToJ/PredictionPML/prediction.md

 ![plot of chunk compare feature sets](figure/compare feature sets.png)

-Our analysis shows that the set of 16 features outperforms the set of 36 raw features for large sample sizes.
+Our analysis shows that the set of 16 features performs better than the set of 36 raw features for larger sample sizes.
 Furthermore the random forest seems to perform slightly better than boosting.
 We therefore use these 16 features together with a random sample of 5000 observations from the training set to generate our final prediction model.
 Again, the choice of taking only 5000 observations is